-Questions & Answers - Metallic Taste in Tomatoes
+Questions and Answers – Metallic Taste in Tomatoes

 Question:

-1. I was wondering if you could help/advise me.
-Sometimes when I make chili my tomatoes have a metallic taste to them.
+I was wondering if you could help/advise me?
+Sometimes when I make chili, my tomatoes have a metallic taste to them.
 I use fresh tomatoes.
-I put them in the broiler for a few minutes until the skin breaks, then peel them, dice them and put them in the pan with the rest of my ingredients and simmer for an hour or so.
+I put them in the broiler for a few minutes until the skin breaks, then peel them, dice them, and put them in the pan with the rest of my ingredients and simmer for an hour or so.
 I broil my salsa tomatoes also, so that I can peel them, and they never have a metallic taste to them.
 Am I simmering them too long?
 In the wrong pan?
 Any help/advice would be greatly appreciated!!!!

 Answers:

-2. It's hard to say how long you should cook chili.
-A tip that I do to cut down the acid from the tomatoes in chili, as to add some molasses, honey, or sugar.
+It is hard to say how long you should cook chili.
+A tip that I do to cut down the acid from the tomatoes in chili, is to add some molasses, honey, or sugar.
 Start with 1 tablespoon at a time and taste to adjust.
-You don't want it to get sweet.
-I've done this for years.
-I've even won chili cook-off contests doing this.
+You do not want it to get sweet.
+I have done this for years.
+I have even won chili cook-off contests doing this.
 Give it a try.

 NOTE: I also add some molasses, honey, or sugar to spaghetti sauce.